-Violet Glass: The best protection for the best products.
+Violet Glass: The best protection

 For our exclusive products of the highest quality we choose for the best packaging.

 In ancient civilizations, people were already familiar with the special protective quality of violet glass and valuable perfumes, medicines and food products were stored in containers of this type of glass.

 The industrialization brought new packaging materials, making violet glass packaging into oblivion.